Ego depletion: Relief

-A recent experiment showed that inducing a positive mood can buffer the impairing effects of ego depletion on subsequent performance.
+A 2007 experiment reported that inducing a positive mood can buffer the impairing effects of ego depletion on subsequent performance.
 Positive mood was induced by getting individuals to watch comedy videos or by giving them a surprise gift.
 Positive mood seemed to allow people to recover faster from ego depletion and, furthermore, improved their ability to self-regulate.
 There is no claim that positive mood can provide a general benefit to people who had not previously engaged in self-regulatory tasks; rather, positive mood can restore depleted individuals' capacity to self-regulate.
 Furthermore, this experimental work does not consider in depth the mechanisms by which performance is restored.
 It is not known whether positive mood counteracts ego depletion or whether positive mood merely motivates an individual to persist in a task, despite one's depleted state.

 The ego-depletion effect itself (without mood intervention) has, however, been shown to be unrelated to mood changes, as shown in multiple ego-depletion experiments that either controlled for mood or saw no mood changes.
-Thus, positive affect is just a way to counteract ego depletion after a person is depleted.